Allusions to Greek Mythology are all over the place in the modern world.

 - The Apollo Theatre is a famous theatre in New York.

-- Comedy acts are performed live at the Apollo in London.
+- Comedy acts perform live at the Apollo in London.

 - An Aphrodisiac arouses sexual desire.